Trade key to strengthening India's economy: Rajnath Singh

-Lucknow, Oct 17 (PTI) Defence Minister Rajnath Singh on Friday emphasised that the country's economy cannot be strengthened without trade, highlighting that economic growth relies on the spending capacity of individuals and the pace of business activities.
+Lucknow, Oct 18 (PTI) Defence Minister Rajnath Singh has emphasised that the country's economy cannot be strengthened without trade, highlighting that economic growth relies on the spending capacity of individuals and the pace of business activities.

 "In terms of trade, without business, the country's economy cannot be strengthened.
 Until people have money in their pockets and trade activities accelerate, the pace the economy needs cannot be achieved," Singh said.